 Location: Note Location Change ↓

 The MTG Space, 4039 Legacy Parkway, Suite 200, Lansing, MI 48911

-Social Work – Approved for 11.0 Michigan SW CEU’s
+Social Work – 5.5 hours pending for Michigan SW CEU’s

 IMH Endorsement® – Will count towards the requirements for the MI-AIMH Endorsement®